VSadov/NonBlocking/README.md

 - platform APIs such as Interlocked.CompareExchange have differences.
 - ConcurrentDictionary API differs from a typical java dictionary.

-Memory model is assumed to be weak with data-dependency ordering (should work on ARM, but not yet tested).
+Memory model is assumed to be weak and honoring indirection data-dependency (should work on ARM, but not yet tested).